by Jenny Lelwica Buttaccio

 - Check out MyLymeData, a free resource to help you compare treatment choices and outcomes from a database of over 12,000 patients.
 Plus, you can add your child’s information to this patient-driven study and track progress over time.

-There will be many times when you’re wrought with setbacks when trying to help your child get well, but be persistent in the pursuit of the care your child needs.
+There will be many times when you’re wrought with setbacks when trying to help your child get well, but be persistent in pursuing the care your child needs.
 Dr. Frid’s advice?

 “Find physicians who are sympathetic to your situation and are willing to try treatments or be a support system for other physicians who are far away.”
 Most importantly, she adds: “If whatever you are doing is not working, try something else.
 ‘Don’t give up’ goes without saying.”